chicacode/DocumentsAPI/README.md

 ﻿# DocumentsAPI

-DocumentsAPI is a .NET Core API for dealing with application to visualize documents.
+DocumentsAPI is a .NET Core API for dealing with application to visualize documents Web Application for Test Purpose.
 This allows to perform a CRUD of various types of documents, persisting the database in SQL Server

 ## Installation